whand662/BlahBlahBlah/README.md

-to use, copy the eztwitt directory into your htdocs directory so that xampp can find it.
+To use, copy the eztwitt directory into your htdocs directory so that xampp can find it.

 The main page is titled Page.php